aimlab-wustl/growth-transform-NN/README.txt

 Citations for this tool are:

-Markup: 1.
-Gangopadhyay, A., and Chakrabartty, S. Spiking, bursting, and population dynamics in a network of growth transform neurons.
+1. Gangopadhyay, A., and Chakrabartty, S. Spiking, bursting, and population dynamics in a network of growth transform neurons.
 IEEE Transactions on Neural Networks and Learning Systems, 2017.
-Gangopadhyay, A., Chatterjee, O., and Chakrabartty, S. Extended polynomial growth transforms for design and training of generalized support vector machines.
+2. Gangopadhyay, A., Chatterjee, O., and Chakrabartty, S. Extended polynomial growth transforms for design and training of generalized support vector machines.
 IEEE Transactions on Neural Networks and Learning Systems, 2017.
-Gangopadhyay, A., Aono, K. Mehta, D., and Chakrabartty, S. A Coupled Network of Growth Transform Neurons for Spike-Encoded Auditory Feature Extraction.
+3. Gangopadhyay, A., Aono, K. Mehta, D., and Chakrabartty, S. A Coupled Network of Growth Transform Neurons for Spike-Encoded Auditory Feature Extraction.
 Preprint at bioRxiv, 2018
-Gangopadhyay, A., Mehta, D., and Chakrabartty, S. A Spiking Neuron and Population Model based on the Growth Transform Dynamical System.
+4. Gangopadhyay, A., Mehta, D., and Chakrabartty, S. A Spiking Neuron and Population Model based on the Growth Transform Dynamical System.
 Preprint at bioRxiv, 2019